 Chris is an expert in software and hardware engineering, IC design, and physical design layout & verification roles, concentrating on the Semiconductor market in various sectors.

-A BSc or MSc in Electronic Engineering or similar fields are the usual routes into this industry that we see from Digital Verification Engineering.
+A BSc or MSc in Electronic Engineering or similar fields are the usual routes into this industry that we see in Digital Verification Engineering.
 We are starting to see that more Digital Verification Engineers have MSc degrees to help increase chances of securing a job in the industry.
-Although this is not necessarily needed it will certainly help with making your profile stand out.
+Although this is not necessarily needed it will certainly help with making your profile stand out from other candidates.

 Experience in various design languages such as System Verilog, and Verilog and/or VHDL is needed.
-Along with this you will need some experience in Verification methodologies such as UVM, OVM or specman.
-Other than the technical skills, clients will often look for soft skills such as communication skills.
-It is key, as a Verification Engineer, that you are able to communicate and work well within a team environment, but also be able to liaise with other teams to report the findings that your work has produced.
-Most clients in Europe are looking for ability to communicate in English, as teams are often built up of engineers from all over the world, so English as the common language is used.
+Along with this, you will need some experience in Verification methodologies such as UVM, OVM or specman.
+Other than the technical skills, clients will often state in the job description that they are looking for soft skills such as communication skills.
+It is key, as a Digital Verification Engineer, that you are able to communicate and work well within a team environment, but also be able to liaise with other teams to report the findings that your work has produced.
+Most clients in Europe are looking for the ability to communicate in English, as teams are often built up of engineers from all over the world, so English as the common language is used.

 Experience in microelectronics is going to be key with experience in fundamentals of Integrated Circuitry (IC’s).
-It is rare to see people move from completely different sectors into Digital Verification roles, however it is not uncommon to see someone working more on the Digital Design side to move towards Verification.
-Similarly we do sometimes see Software Engineers who have experience working close to the HW move across and use their coding skills to pick up the key languages needed for Digital Verification.
-Most Verification Engineers like to understand and learn Digital design as well, as this gives them a much better understanding of the limitation that the designers face.
+It is rare to see people move from completely different sectors into Digital Verification job roles, however, it is not uncommon to see someone working more on the Digital Design side to move towards Verification.
+Similarly, we do sometimes see Software Engineers who have experience working close to the HW move across and use their coding skills to pick up the key languages needed for Digital Verification Engineers.
+Most Verification Engineers like to understand and learn Digital design as well, as this gives them a much better understanding of the limitations that the designers face.